Geodesic Length Distribution in Sparse Network Ensembles

+Despite the assumptions involved, we have shown for various models---including ``Gaussian RGG'', ``Dirichlet RDPG'', random $\degree$-regular graphs, and ``scale-free graphons''---that there is good agreement in the approximate closed form and empirical estimates of expected geodesic lengths between node pairs.

-\paragraph*{Scope of applications.}From an applied perspective, we provide empirical corroboration of our framework by demonstrating how real-world networks can be cheaply ``coarsened'' into SBMs to compute their expected SPLD analytically (see Figs. \ref{fig:aspl_snap} and \ref{fig:spl_statistics_empirical}).
-Our results on RDPG find relevance in the burgeoning field of statistical machine learning on graphs, wherein nodes are typically embedded in a Euclidean space $\real^k$ equipped with the dot-product.
-We have shown that the matrix of second moments in $\real^k$ (or in a corresponding feature space $\real^d$ when the kernel is not linear in the dot-product) completely defines the SPLD for nodes located at $\boldsymbol{x},\boldsymbol{y}\in \real^k$.
+\paragraph*{Scope of applications} From an applied perspective, we provide empirical corroboration of our framework by demonstrating how real-world networks, when their structure is known, can be cheaply ``coarsened'' into SBMs to compute their expected GLD analytically (see Fig. \ref{fig:spl_statistics_empirical}, and Fig. 3 in Ref. \onlinecite{loomba2024geodesics2}).
+For partially observed networks, an appropriate statistical network model, such as an SBM, can be inferred and the GLD can be obtained analytically; see Fig. \ref{fig:uk_map_aspl} where we map geodesics statistics for a large-scale social network at the country level.
+Our results on RDPG find relevance in the burgeoning field of statistical machine learning on graphs, wherein nodes are typically embedded in a Euclidean space $\real^k$ equipped with the dot product.
+We have shown that the matrix of second moments in $\real^k$ (or in a corresponding feature space $\real^d$ when the kernel is not linear in the dot product) completely defines the GLD for nodes located at $\boldsymbol{x},\boldsymbol{y}\in \real^k$.
 This is particularly useful for sequential learning or querying for distances from individual nodes in prohibitively large networks.
-More generally, our theoretical framework to analytically estimate the SPLD can aid recent advances in graph representation learning based on graph neural networks (GNN), which incorporate knowledge of inter-node distances beyond immediate neighbours, and are provably more expressive than GNNs which do not \cite{li2020distanceencoding}.
+More generally, our theoretical framework to analytically estimate the GLD can advance our understanding of graph representation learning based on message-passing graph neural networks (GNNs) \cite{rubin2023geodesic} and push the state-of-the-art, since incorporating knowledge of inter-node distances beyond immediate neighbors has been shown to provably improve GNN performance \cite{li2020distanceencodinggnn}.